batocera-linux/batocera.linux/batocera-Changelog.md

 - Cemu to 2.6
 - DevilutionX to 1.5.4
 - Dolphin-Emu to 2503a-328
-- Dosbox Staging to v0.82.2
+- DOSBox Staging to v0.82.2
-- Dosbox-X to v2025.02.01
+- DOSBox Staging-X to v2025.02.01
 - DXX-Rebirth to 12th of Jan build
 - EDuke to 26th of Dec build
 - ETLegacy to v2.83.2
-- Flycast and libretro-flycast to v2.5
+- Flycast and libretro-Flycast to v2.5
 - GroovyMAME to 0.277
-- Gzdoom to g4.14.2
+- GZDoom to g4.14.2
 - Hurrican to 24th of Nov build
 - Hypseus Singe to 2.11.5
-- IOQuake3 to 25th December build
+- ioquake3 to 25th December build
 - Jazz2 to 3.3.0
-- Libretro-FBNeo to July 25, 2025 build
+- libretro-FBNeo to July 25, 2025 build
-- Libretro-Kronos to 2.7.0
+- libretro-Kronos to 2.7.0
-- Libretro-MAME to 0.278
+- libretro-MAME to 0.278
-- Libretro-Play!
+- libretro-Play!
 4th Feb build
-- Libretro-PPSSPP v1.19.3
+- libretro-PPSSPP v1.19.3
-- Libretro-ScummVM to 3rd June 2025 build
+- libretro-ScummVM to 3rd June 2025 build
-- Libretro-Wasm4 to v2.7.1
+- libretro-Wasm4 to v2.7.1
-- MelonDS to 17th Jan build
+- melonDS to 17th Jan build
 - OpenMSX to release 20.0
 - PCSX2 to v2.3.420
 - Play! to 4th Feb build